 The railway line is used so rarely that when a local resident saw a train pulling it down, he couldn’t believe his eyes

-Plymouth is home to many old and abandoned train lines and railway related artefacts.
+Plymouth is home to many old and abandoned train lines and railway related artifacts.
 These passages through the city vary in their visibility, some are still clearly perceptible while others are only immortalized in memory.

 The train was once one of the main modes of transport and the lines crisscrossed Plymouth all over the world.